Imaging Data Caveats

 In all cases, the background galaxy counts are perturbed by the presence of the foreground galaxies; in particular, as the bottom right panel shows, the effect seems to be a net removal of sources.
 For DR8, the faint galaxy counts are substantially less affected by the bright galaxies than for DR7, particularly for foreground galaxies with r > 15.
 For the brightest set of foreground galaxies (very rare on the sky), the sense of the change is ambiguous, since it may be caused in an improvement in the deblending of the brightest galaxies.

-Changes in SDSS object IDs and primary objects in DR8
+Changes in SDSS object IDs and primary objects in DR8 and later

 First, for DR8 and later releases the photometry was reduced using a new version of the

 photo pipeline, under rerun "301".
 The identifier depends on both the rerun value and the object number within each field (called

 id in flat files or

 obj in CAS).
 Both of these values can change under a new rerun.
 Thus, all of the

 objID values of every object changes from DR7 to DR8.

 Second, the resolve algorithm changed between DR7 and DR8.
 This algorithm determines which fields are used as the "primary" observation of any given region of sky and which catalog entries are the "primary" detections of the given source.
 Thus, some fields (and objects) which were considered primary in DR7 are not primary in DR8 (and vice-versa).
 Thus, the set of runs that contribute to the